-- 4. For the purposes of the SSAs, the following terms have the meanings attributed below: - (a) Initial audit engagement An engagement in which either: - (i) The financial statements for the prior period were not audited; or - (ii) The financial statements for the prior period were audited by a predecessor auditor. - (b) Opening balances Those account balances that exist at the beginning of the period.
-Opening balances are based upon the closing balances of the prior period and reflect the effects of transactions and events of prior periods and accounting policies applied in the prior period.
-Opening balances also include matters requiring disclosure that existed at the beginning of the period, such as contingencies and commitments. - (c) Predecessor auditor The auditor from a different audit firm, who audited the financial statements of an entity in the prior period and who has been replaced by the current auditor.
+- 4. For the purposes of the SSAs, the following terms have the meanings attributed below: - (a) Initial audit engagement An engagement in which either: - (i) The financial statements for the prior period were not audited; or - (ii) The financial statements for the prior period were audited by a predecessor auditor. - Opening balances Those account balances that exist at the beginning of the period.
+Opening balances are based upon the closing balances of the prior period and reflect

-1 SSA 710, "Comparative Information - Corresponding Figures and Comparative Financial Statements."
+SSA 710, Comparative Information - Corresponding Figures and Comparative Financial Statements.

-2 SSA 300.
-"Planning an Audit of Financial Statements."
+2 SSA 300, Planning an Audit of Financial Statements.